mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 but it is an important use case, and ideally NumPy should support natural ways of manipulating such data.

-After R, numpy.ma is probably the most mature source of experience on missing-data-related APIs.
+After R, numpy_demo.ma is probably the most mature source of experience on missing-data-related APIs.
 Its design is quite different from R; it uses different semantics -- reductions skip masked values by default and NaNs convert to masked -- and it uses a different